Clearing 2021: how to make your university course decision

 If you don't have enough time to visit the university, you could get a glimpse into the student experience by checking out comments from current students.

 Head to the profile of the university you’re interested in here on The Uni Guide to see students’ views on the upsides and downsides of being a student there, as well as what the academic and social facilities, accommodation and everyday living costs are like.
+You can also check out The Student Room's university forums to find out more about the university you're considering and talk to current students.

 4. Compare course statsStudent satisfaction scores, graduate employment rates, average graduate salary: there’s lots of official data on courses which can give you an idea of how you might find the course and what your prospects could be like after graduating.